legenddaniel/provincial-population-canada/README.md

     1. On Edge the slot machine widget (province selector) might have a flicker due to unknown reason.
 Partially fixed by a forced repaint when rolling the widget to make it look better.

+Unusual module import/export issue, might be a TDZ issue.
+Not leading to a bad implementation but can be optimized more.

 <img src="img/qr-page.png">